1816 United States presidential election in Pennsylvania: Caucus system

 Passage of the infamous Compensation Act in March 1816, coming days after the nomination of Monroe, aided the perception that the caucus proceedings had been controlled by a cabal of career officeholders bent on extending their own power at the expense of the people.
-The act of the 14th United States Congress to nearly double the pay of its members from the existing rate of $6 per diem to a flat $1,500 annual salary provoked mass public outrage.
-Almost two-thirds of the incumbent members of Congress lost their seats in the ensuing 1816–17 United States House of Representatives elections, forcing Congress to repeal the law in the December lame-duck session.
+The act, which nearly doubled the pay of its members from the existing rate of $6 per diem to a flat $1,500 annual salary, provoked mass public outrage; almost two-thirds of the incumbent members of Congress lost their seats in the ensuing 1816–17 United States House of Representatives elections, forcing Congress to repeal the law in the December lame-duck session.
 For Old School Democrats, the example of members of Congress voting to raise their own salaries while attempting to control the outcome of the presidential election via the caucus system demonstrated the danger inherent in vesting the power to nominate candidates for office in a meeting of the national legislature.

 Defenders of the caucus system argued that elected lawmakers were accountable to their constituents, endowing the caucus nominations with significant democratic legitimacy.
 They observed that the Carlisle convention was attended by 11 delegates representing five Pennsylvania counties, whereas the congressional caucus was attended by 118 members of Congress representing districts with a combined population of more than 4 million.
 They asserted the caucus nomination was only a "recommendation" and did not control the votes of Pennsylvanians, as opponents of the caucus claimed.
 New School Democrats accused the Old School of undermining party unity at a moment when Blue Light Federalists were alleged to be plotting secession.